discordjs/guide/guide/message-components/action-rows.md

 ```

 ::: warning
-If you're using TypeScript you'll need to specify the type of components your action row holds.
-This can be done by specifying the component builder you will add to it using a generic parameter in <DocsLink section="builders" path="class/ActionRowBuilder" />.
+If you're using TypeScript, you'll need to specify the type of components your action row holds.
+This can be done by specifying the component builder you will add to it using a generic parameter in <DocsLink section="builders" path="ActionRowBuilder:Class" />.

 ```diff
 - new ActionRowBuilder()